julianlam/feps/fep/fe34/fep-fe34.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC-2119].

+## Assumptions

+The origin-based security model is designed for use in a network where a server is resposible for enforcing security boundaries between the hosted actors.
+Servers that publish objects without validation are not supported.

+Object identifiers are assumed to be HTTP(S) URIs.
+The model can also be used with other kinds of identifiers, but that is not covered in this document.

 ## Origin

 Object identifiers can be grouped together into protection domains called "origins".
 This concept is similar to the "web origin" concept described in [RFC-6454], and origins of object IDs are computed by the same algorithm.